AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/class2.md

 ```

 #### Assignment (due the second Wednesday following class by 11:59 PM):
-- Homework 2.
+- Homework 2 (Due 9-30).
 More details on the homework assignment process can be found [here](/mgmt6560/assignments/).
 The button to accept the assignment is below.

 {{< button href="https://classroom.github.com/a/9fXCTWwC" >}} Accept the Assignment {{< /button >}}